Alan Mahon: Early career

-Dublin-born Mahon, who was educated at St. James Street Christian Brothers Secondary School in the Irish capital, joined English Football League club Tranmere Rovers in 1995.
+Dublin-born Mahon, who was educated at James's Street Christian Brothers Secondary School in the Irish capital, joined English Football League club Tranmere Rovers in 1995.
 In five years at the club, Mahon made a total of 144 appearances, scoring fourteen goals.
 He played in the 2000 Football League Cup Final as Tranmere lost 2–1 to Leicester City at Wembley on 27 February 2000.

-On 4 July 2000 he moved to Portugal, joining Portuguese Liga club Sporting Clube de Portugal on a free transfer.
-He played the first half in a 4–0 defeat in the Champions League to Real Madrid at the Santiago Bernabéu Stadium on 25 October, he was loaned to First Division club Blackburn Rovers on 15 December for the rest of the season, making his debut two days later as an 89th-minute substitute in a 2–0 victory over their Lancashire rivals Burnley at Turf Moor.
-He was a regular first-team squad member and made eighteen league appearances as Blackburn finished in second place and were promoted to the Premier League.
+On 4 July 2000, he moved to Portugal, joining Portuguese Liga club Sporting CP on a free transfer.
+He played the first half in a 4–0 defeat in the Champions League to Real Madrid at the Santiago Bernabéu on 25 October, he was loaned to First Division club Blackburn Rovers on 15 December for the rest of the season, making his debut two days later as an 89th-minute substitute in a 2–0 victory over their Lancashire rivals Burnley at Turf Moor.
+He was a regular first-team squad member and made eighteen league appearances, as Blackburn finished in second place and were promoted to the Premier League.

 Blackburn Rovers

-On 29 June 2001 he signed for Blackburn Rovers permanently for a transfer fee of £1.5M.
+On 29 June 2001, he signed for Blackburn Rovers permanently for a transfer fee of £1.5M.
 He made his Premier League debut on 22 August in a 2–2 draw with Manchester United at Ewood Park.
 Three days later he scored Blackburn's first goal in a 2–1 home win over Tottenham Hotspur.
 He made a total of thirteen league appearances in the 2001–02 season as Blackburn finished in tenth place.
-He was an unused substitute when Blackburn won the 2002 League Cup, beating Tottenham 2–1 at the Millennium Stadium, Cardiff, on 24 February 2002.
+He was an unused substitute when Blackburn won the 2002 League Cup, beating Tottenham 2–1 at the Millennium Stadium in Cardiff on 24 February 2002.

-After just two league appearances, in the 2002–03 season, on 20 January 2003 Mahon was sent on loan to Second Division Cardiff City for the rest of the season as the Bluebirds won promotion to the First Division.
-On 8 September 2003 he was loaned out to Ipswich, where he made eleven league appearances and scored one goal against Bradford in a three-month loan spell.
+After just two league appearances, in the 2002–03 season, on 20 January 2003, Mahon was sent on loan to Second Division Cardiff City for the rest of the season as the Bluebirds won promotion to the First Division.
+On 8 September 2003, he was loaned out to Ipswich Town, where he made eleven league appearances and scored one goal against Bradford in a three-month loan spell.
 He returned to Blackburn on 22 December, and made three further league appearances.

 Wigan Athletic

 Mahon signed for Wigan Athletic on 6 February 2004, stating that he wanted regular first-team football.
-He made his debut the following day in a 3–1 victory over Ipswich Town at Portman Road.
+He made his debut the following day in a 3–1 victory over Ipswich at Portman Road.
 The following season he made 27 league appearances scoring seven goals as Wigan won promotion to the Premier League.

 After starting the 2005–06 season in the first team, he dropped out of favour halfway through the campaign and was allowed to leave, despite being seen as an ongoing squad player by Paul Jewell.
 On 23 March 2006 he joined Burnley on loan for the rest of the 2005–06 season, making his debut the following day against Norwich City.
 Jimmy Bullard, a Wigan Athletic player, said that all the players wore black armbands when Mahon left the club.